Jeff Wayne's Musical Version of The War of the Worlds: Casting

 It was important for Wayne that the different voices on the album sounded "convincing and believable".
 Having become a good friend of Wayne's, David Essex is the voice of the artilleryman.
 He had previously starred in a production of the musical Godspell, which also featured Julie Covington, who subsequently met Wayne and agreed to voice Beth.
 Although Wayne had not previously met the other voice actors: Thin Lizzy frontman Phil Lynott as Parson Nathaniel, Moody Blues vocalist Justin Hayward singing the Journalist's thoughts, and Manfred Mann's Earth Band guitarist and vocalist Chris Thompson as the Voice of Humanity, he was "thrilled" that they took part "because they each brought their own sort of magic, their style and performance and singing."
 Wayne had to convince the guest artists that they were the right performers for their role, and got them keen to carry out their parts.
 Wayne thought Hayward was the right singer for "Forever Autumn" and sent him a demo with the invitation to participate, but Hayward was unconvinced.
 He changed his mind when a "young lad" and employee of The Moody Blues' record shop in Cobham, heard the demo and told Hayward it was an ideal song for him.
-Lynott was on a Canadian tour with Thin Lizzy when it was time to record his parts, so Wayne organised for his vocals recorded there.
+Lynott was on a Canadian tour with Thin Lizzy when it was time to record his parts, so Wayne organised for his vocals to be recorded there.

 Initially Wayne had Carlos Santana record guitar riffs and hooks to interpret the Martian's heat-ray, but his involvement ended after one day when Santana's manager spotted an issue in the contract and certain requests could not be met.
 The role of Parson Nathaniel was originally given to Free and Bad Company singer Paul Rodgers, and although Wayne thought he delivered "fantastic" vocals, Rodgers was reluctant to take on the speaking part and dropped out.
 Wayne has these early recordings on his original multitrack tapes, but has no interest in releasing them.
 The Who frontman Roger Daltrey was to also make an appearance.